Powerlearnproject/se-day1-assignment-siyan99/README.md

 Maintenance: Addressing issues, adding new features, and making updates after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Agile is best for dynamic teams that frequently change members throughout the project life cycle, or for teams that assign specific team members to multiple roles.
+Waterfall, on the other hand, works best for established teams and where each member is given a specific role

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team. software development team plans, creates, tests, and releases new software and modules.
+Each role must collaborate with others to ensure all tasks are completed according to stakeholders' expectations and released on time.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+An integrated development environment (IDE) is a software application that helps programmers develop software code efficiently.
+It increases developer productivity by combining capabilities such as software editing, building, testing, and packaging in an easy-to-use application

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Communication